Vikuuu/Vikuuu.github.io/src/content/posts/implementing-sorted-set-in-go.md

 ```

 If we will see the tower array of the head node, in the tower[0], that is level 0 of skip list,
-will have the pointer to the node A, then the tower[1], that is level 1 of skip list,
+will have the pointer to the node A, then the tower[1].
+That is level 1 of skip list,
 will have the pointer to the node C, and so on.
 So without having to make multiple linked list data, we will have a single linked list.